xV4nd3Rx/SecSpark/README.md

 # 🔐 SecSpark

 > **SecSpark** is a pocket reference for **security engineers, red teamers, and CISOs** — a curated set of
-> cheatsheets, playbooks, checklists, and templates to speed up day-to-day security work
+> cheatsheets, playbooks, checklists, and templates to speed up day-to-day security work.
 > (*pentesting, hardening, governance, risk, compliance, DevSecOps*).

 ---